-"Rural-PRIME is the latest is a series of important affiliations between our health system and UC Davis," said Bob Schapper, chief executive officer for Tahoe Forest Health System, who noted that Tahoe Forest joined the UC Davis Cancer Care Network last fall and is planning other collaborations as well.
+"Rural-PRIME is the latest is a series of important affiliations between our health system and UC Davis," said Bob Schapper, chief executive officer for Tahoe Forest Health System, who noted that Tahoe Forest joined the UC Davis Comprehensive Cancer Cancer Center network last fall and is planning other collaborations as well.
 "We're excited to have UC Davis medical students learning alongside our physicians because we think it will help convince these doctors-in-training to eventually establish primary care practices in smaller communities like ours."

 Clerkship rotations at sites such as Tahoe Forest last between four to eight weeks, depending on the specialty.
-All students will remain in contact with their School of Medicine instructors via telemedicine connections between Truckee and Sacramento, which utilize the high-tech videoconferencing connections established for the Cancer Care Network.
+All students will remain in contact with their School of Medicine instructors via telemedicine connections between Truckee and Sacramento, which utilize the high-tech videoconferencing connections established for the UC Davis Comprehensive Cancer Center network.

 Learn more about Rural-PRIME